 Karuna Singh, Regional Director, Asia, Earth Day Network, saw synergy between what Earth Day Network does and how One Tree Planted is also encouraging fruit tree planting.
 She said, “Earth Day Network has run Trees4Earth since 2016, and endeavors to distribute saplings in areas where those who are less privileged, live.
 Understanding that low levels of income often compel people to chop native trees for firewood, we explain to them the economic benefits of maintaining trees that bear fruit.”
 Ms. Singh also congratulated One tree Planted for their gesture to dedicate half a million fruit trees to those less fortunate, and said, “I wish other organizations would follow their example.”

 Want to help?
-Check out our India page to learn more!
+Check out our India project and help to plant trees!